HPI Savage: E-Savage

 An electric version, dubbed E-Savage, is a 1/10 scale version similar in design to the original.
 It is powered by two HPI "GT550" 14.4v electric motors and competes in the market defined by models such as the Traxxas E-Maxx and Kyosho Twin Force.
 It shares no parts at all with the full size Savage because it is simply a rebadged Hot Bodies E-Zilla.

 There is also an E-Savage Sport.
 The only difference between the E-Savage and the E-Savage Sport is that the Sport does not include the battery packs and charger.

 Savage X

 The next ready-to-run version was the Savage X. It had a new Force Engine-built 25 motor.
 The Savage X has addressed the criticisms of the original twin chassis design, which were poor radio box access and difficult access to the differentials.
 The enlarged radio box is now easier to open and the differentials can now be removed from the new "split bulkhead" design by removing only 6 screws.
-The new chassis plates lower the motor and transmission slightly to improve GC, and it now includes a standard composite roll bar and detachable roll hoop to protect the engine.
+The new chassis plates lower the motor and transmission slightly to improve CG, and it now includes a standard composite roll bar and detachable roll hoop to protect the engine.